Transboundary-Movement-of-Hazardous-Waste

 • Prior consent approval in the country of import or transit

-• Marking and labeling of the waste
+• Marking and labelling of the waste

 • Packaging of waste

-• Import/export waste permits and licensing
+• Import/ export waste permits and licensing

 • Proper waste disposal or recovery